072jiajia/VRDL_FinalProject/README.md

 # VRDL Final Project
-Code for Private Score 0.9270 in Bengali.AI Handwritten Grapheme Classification The file "report.ppt" is the slide of presentation and the file "report.pdf" is the report of this project
+Code for Private Score 0.9270 in Bengali.AI Handwritten Grapheme Classification<br>
+The file "report.ppt" is the slide of presentation and the file "report.pdf" is the report of this project

 ## Abstract